musa-z/warehouse_robot_management_system/README.md

 ## Code
 - Written in C# (.NET Windows Forms)
 - Source files located in the `code/` folder
-- Database file found in `database` folder
+- Database file found in `database/` folder

 ---